Brbrev/Assessment/README.md

 3.View the COLA Validation Data tab sheet where the validation log will be written 4.Click the provided url to run the AI-powered label validation workflow 5.Open the Google sheets link to view the validation log data in the COLA Validation tab sheet

+Brief documentation of approach, tools used, and assumptions made The AI-Vision Assisted label validation reads data items from a record and checks for a match with an uploaded image hosted on the Weebly website.
+The validation workflow is triggered by the provided Url as a webhook.
+The workflow then executes a workflow configuration and reads the applicant record.
+The Vision API request is then prepared, a call to OpenAI Vision API is made then the comparison and matching process is performed.
+The validation output is then formatted and written to the Google worksheet via the provided URL.

+Only one record can be processed at this time.
+After the first applicant record is processed, any of the other two applicant records can be copied to the first row and the workflow can be repeated.